“Because of Chivido”: Drama as Sophia Momodu shares experience from JP25

-JP2025: Sophia Momodu Opens Up About Pisicllia Ojo and Juma Jux’s Wedding, Netizens React
+JP2025: Sophia Momodu Opens Up About Priscilla Ojo and Juma Jux’s Wedding, Netizens React

 - The mum of one who was a guest at Priscilla Ojo and singer Juma Jux's lavish wedding, opened up about the event